 Nicole Kidman had an amazing night at the Golden Globes on Sunday, taking home the award for best actress in a limited series or TV movie for her role in Big Little Lies.
 After taking the stage to accept her well-deserved statue, she gave a moving speech about the power of women in light of the Time's Up movement to end sexual harassment and gender inequality.
 She also gave a sweet shout-out to her two daughters with husband Keith Urban, Sunday and Faith, joking that they can actually watch her since she won the first award of the night.
 "This means my daughters are still awake, so, Sunny and Faith, I love you.
 I'm bringing this home to you, babies!"

-While her speech was emotional and amazing, many people noticed that Nicole didn't thank her two older children, Connor, 22, and Isabella, 24, whom she adopted during her marriage to Tom Cruise.
-Nicole has said very little about Connor and Isabella over the years, and while she's never revealed the exact reason, it most likely has something to do with Scientology.
+While her speech was emotional and amazing, Nicole obviously didn't thank her two older children, Connor, 22, and Isabella, 25, whom she adopted during her marriage to Tom Cruise.
+Nicole, who also didn't thank them when she won at the Emmys in September, has said very little about Connor and Isabella over the years, and while she's never revealed the exact reason, it most likely has something to do with Scientology.

 "I'm a mother with adopted children.
 It's not about anything else other than, 'I wanted you.'"

 Tom is arguably the world's most famous Scientologist, and when Nicole and Tom divorced in 2001, Connor and Isabella, who were raised in the church, decided to live with their dad and remain devoted to their religion.
 Because Nicole is not a Scientologist, she is deemed an "SP," or "suppressive person," by the church, which means Scientologists should cut off all contact with them.